Online Bayesian Meta-Learning for Cognitive Tracking Radar

 \subsection{Organization}

-The remainder of the paper is structured as follows.
+The remaining discussion is structured as follows.
 Section \ref{se:system} describes the radar signal model and propagation characteristics and proceeds to a discussion of the finite-state target channel considered.
 Section \ref{se:learning} presents the Bayesian learning problem of interest and describes the process of meta-learning by which the radar learns an inductive bias.
 Section \ref{se:algo} presents the meta-learning algorithm used and describes associated consideration.
 Section \ref{se:sim} examines the performance of the proposed approach in simulation.
 Section \ref{se:concl} provides concluding remarks.